dkelly255/freshwater-fly-fishing/README.md

         - When to use, how to select, and where to purchase
         - Including descriptions, images, articles and videos around each category
  - Skills page:
-    - This would be an additional dedicated section of the website to cover - Overview of the unique techniques & skills of Fly Fishing, for example:
+    - This would be an additional dedicated section of the website to cover an overview of the unique techniques & skills of Fly Fishing, for example:
         - Casting Techniques - how to learn, how to practice safely, links to instructional videos and teachers/lessons
         - Fly Tying - how to get started creating your own flies, links to videos and lessons
         - Fish spotting - how to visually identify & track target fish, reading/estimating depths, understanding the flys in season for lure selection